 Underwater.
 Races that need to breathe must make a Corporeal Saving Throw when going underwater.
 For each Difficulty Category your roll exceeds, you can remain underwater without taking damage for +1 Combat Round.
 If you are underwater past this point, take 1d10(T) Lethal Damage at the end of each of their turns.
 If you leave the water and re-enter, you must make the Corporeal Saving Throw again.
-Reduce all character’s Ground and Flight Speed while Underwater by -1 and -2 Squares respectively.
+Reduce all character’s Standard and Boosted Speed while Underwater by -1 and -2 Squares respectively.

 The effects of these environments can be reduced by wearing appropriate apparel.

 Now that we have created your battlefield, let’s consider the weather.
 Is it sunny or is it pouring down destruction and kittens?
 Battle Weather effects can be combined in any fashion; you could have it raining while a thick fog rolls in.
 Battles in the Dragon Universe are cataclysmic and cause breakouts of magma even in the frozen landscape of the poles.
 Feel free to add flare to your encounters by adding Battle Weather during Combat Encounters, perhaps even changing it during the battle to represent the world-shaking effects of a particular attack!